PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "WHAT!"

 "Yes, yes, my good man, that is justice.
 He has had one of yours, so," the Duke slapped his knee decisively, "You must have one of his.
-An eye for an eye and a ewe for a ewe.
+An eye for an eye and an ewe for an ewe.
 Yes, that certainly has the ring of justice to it, doesn't it?
 Symmetry and suchlike."
 The Duke said, feeling awfully proud of himself.
 But by the look on the goatherd's face, he could see that his legal acumen was lost on the man.

 The Chamberlain continued to cough.
 The Duke became worried about how he might talk his way out of his ruling without seeming that he was contradicting himself.
-The Duke, was aware, vaguely, that he was not the sharpest arrow in the quiver.
+The Duke was aware, vaguely, that he was not the sharpest arrow in the quiver.
 But he was straight on one point: The only mortal sin a person in power might truly commit was seeming to contradict themselves.

 He couldn't understand where he had gone wrong?
 What taboo had he crossed?
 It was a perfectly logical verdict.
 He was a perfectly logical ruler.
 And why did rulers have to explain themselves to their subjects anyway?
 Maybe it was just Dukes.
-He was pretty sure if he was a King he wouldn't have had to explain himself to anyone.
+He was pretty sure if he were a King he wouldn't have had to explain himself to anyone.

 Just as he was thinking that, a Wizard appeared in the great hall.
 And this is not to say he made an entrance.
 One minute there was an empty space on the cold stone floor and the next, there he stood.
 Shaven pate, black robes, a large silver torq worn around his neck, only slightly larger than the dark circles under his eyes, strange stains underneath his fingernails -- yes, unmistakably a Wizard.
 One moment he wasn't there, and the next, he was.
 The Wizard Appeared.